 Bed bugs are more than a nuisance, they are a public health concern.
 Bed bugs are most commonly found hiding in mattresses, hence their name.
 However, a bed bug infestation can happen virtually anywhere – in an apartment building, at a hotel, on a cruise ship, at a rental property, even at a movie theater or retail store.
 Bed bugs are most commonly found in heavily populated metropolitan areas and some California cities rank at the top of the list of reported bed bug cases in the U.S. However, a bed bug infestation can happen anywhere people live and interact.
 If you have been the victim of a bed bug infestation in California, you may be able to take legal action against the property owner or landlord and recover compensation for your physical injuries, property damage, emotional harm, pain and suffering, medical expenses, missed time at work and punitive damages, among other damages.
 Having an experienced attorney on your side when filing a bed bugs lawsuit in California can significantly improve your chances of obtaining the compensation you deserve.
-Contact our Los Angeles bed bug injury attorneys as soon as possible to discuss your legal options.
+Contact the DAG Law Firm our bed bug injury attorneys as soon as possible to discuss your legal options.

 Filing a Bed Bugs Lawsuit